romanf-dev/magnesium/README.md

         void mg_message_free(struct mg_message_t* msg);

-Sending message to queue:
+Sending message to the queue:

-        void mg_queue_push(struct mg_queue_t* q, struct mg_message_t* m);
+        void mg_queue_push(struct mg_queue_t* q, struct mg_message_t* msg);

 Warning!
-Actor is automatically subscribed to queue it returns, don't call mg_queue_pop manually!

-Warning!
-It is expected that interrupts are enabled on call of these functions.
+It is expected that interrupts are enabled when using these functions.

 Tips & tricks: if message pool returned NULL it may be typecasted to queue.
-If an actor returns sucn a queue it will be activated when someone free message.
+If some actor returns pointer to such queue it will be activated when someone returns message to the pool.
 This is a way to deal with limited memory pools.

 How to use